Walter Greene Stancil

 Walter Marries Again

 Walter's third marriage was to Agnes K. Franks, from Advance, NC, on Nov.
 25, 1959.
 Agnes was born in 1906.
 Rev. George B Saunders performed the ceremony.
-Witnesses included son, Walter Leo, brother-in-law, Ralph Creech and E.E.
+Witnesses included son, Walter Leo, brother-in-law, Ralph Creech, and E.E.
 Gordon.
 Agnes was from New Bern.

-She was the daughter of Raymond and Agnes F. Pollock.
-Her father was a medical doctor.
 Her grandparents were Dr. John A. and Agnes Pollock from Kinston.
 Dr. John was a druggist in the 1870 Census.
-Agnes great grandparents were Andrew J. and Ann Pollock.
-Andrew was a Botanic Physician in 1850 and a druggist in 1860.

 Walter was a colorful family member.
 He smoked two or three packs of cigarettes every day.
 He loved making moonshine, the taste of whiskey, and beautiful women.
 Walter lived a full and happy life.
-He died of cancer at 86 years old.

 Renn Stancil Hinton

-www.stancilreunion.com © 2010
+www.stancilreunion.com © 2024

 About Us |